Eliotdoesprogramming/dell-2-capstone/docs/index.md

     'soda']
 ```

-send the model image url's from one of the above classes and see what it predicts!
+send the model an image's url from one of the above classes and see what it predicts!

 <div id="model2" class="card shadow-lg" style="display:flex; justify-content:center; padding:20px; margin:40px">
     <div class="input-group mb-3">